How Will New Laws Impact Nonprofit Fundraising?

 It’s more important than ever to kick your PG program into high gear with a solid, awareness-building marketing program.

-Building your planned giving program will not only bring in some additional funds to the botton line of your nonprofit fundraising, but also it will help ensure the long-term health of your organization.
+Building your planned giving program will not only bring in some additional funds to the bottom line of your nonprofit fundraising, but also it will help ensure the long-term health of your organization.
 Money needs to come in from as many avenues as possible, so the best time to market your PG program is now.

 Ideal Donors Are Hiding in Your Database